 - Do I have to participate?

-- How can I confirm and interviewer's identity?
+- How can I confirm an interviewer's identity?

-- How is my private life and personal information protected?
+- How is my privacy and personal information protected?

 - How can I access published results from Statistics Canada?